jcalz23/logo_detection_w281/README.md

 To prepare data for classification, we applied several pre-processing methods including Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm, data augmentation and class balancing.

-To classify logos, we built three 1-vs-all linear SVMs models and one CNN (YOLO) model :
+To classify logos, we built three 1-vs-all linear SVMs models and used a YOLO model :
 1. Bag of Words SIFT.
 This model was the standard prior 2015 and has good performance.
 2. General Feature Extraction Model.
 We referred to Choras et al.[[2]](#2) work to extract color, texture and shape features from images.
 3. Mixed model with a combination of Bag of Words SIFT and General Feature Extraction Model